decaf-dev/obsidian-view-count/README.md

 **View count property name** - The name of the property that the view will be stored in.

-<mark>Please rename the existing property before updating this setting.
-You can use the rename option in the `All Properties` view in the sidebar to do this.</mark>
+> Please rename the existing property before updating this setting.
+You can use the rename option in the `All Properties` view in the sidebar to do this.

 **Templater delay** - The delay in milliseconds before inserting view count frontmatter.
 Increase this value if you're using the Templater plugin and your template is being overwritten.